- Steve Martin

 There have been various academic and research opportunities since the 1990s that have allowed me to further clarify my interests and research aims.
-During my master's programme at the University of Toronto, I was particularly interested in sleep and chronobiology.
+During my master's programme at the Institute of Medical Science, University of Toronto, I was particularly interested in sleep and chronobiology.
 As a postgraduate research student, I worked with Colin M Shapiro, B.Sc., MBBCH., PhD., MRCPSYCH, FRCP(C), of the University of Toronto's Department of Psychiatry, who recommended that I work in clinical areas of sleep medicine in his sleep research laboratory at Toronto Western Hospital.
 During that time, I worked closely with Leonid Kayumov, Ph.D., RPsgT, ABSM (Kayumov et al., 2000a, b).
 This experience taught me the fundamentals of clinical sleep medicine, such as how to interact with patients and research subjects, as well as the most technical requirements of scoring and interpreting polysomnographic recordings, diagnosing sleep diseases, and producing reports.
 Working with Prof. Shapiro and his really multinational research team was a pleasure.

 I also worked with Martin R. Ralph, Ph.D., at the University of Toronto's Department of Psychology during this time.
 During my graduate studies at the university's Institute of Medical Sciences, Prof. Ralph introduced me to several areas of biological rhythms (Pandi-Perumal et al., 2002).